CassJBeckford/MemoryMatch/README.md

   - The player will be alerted when they have either lost on won the game.
   ![UX testing](docs/screenshots/complete.png)
   ![UX testing](docs/screenshots/game-over.png)
-## User Experience (UX)

--  #### User stories:

-    1. As a user, I dont want to spend loads of time learning how to play.
-    2. As a user, I want to be able to reset the game if I want to start again.
-    4. As a user, I want the game to look visiually pleasing.
-    5. As a user, I want to be able to play this on different devices.
-    7. As a user, I want access to different game modes depending on how I want to challenge myself.

 ## Design